AMERICAN FORK STEEL DAYS

 Vehicles were also an important part of Steel Days history.
 In 1961, the Jaycees (Junior Chamber of Commerce) held a drawing for a Ford Falcon.
 However, it did not prove to be enough of a draw and there was a $1,500 deficit after the ticket sales were tallied.
 The next year, the car was a sporty Thunderbird and ticket sales increased dramatically.
 The evening program featured a singing group from Ogden, "The Osmond Brothers,” complete with Donny, who even then stole the show.

-In 1963, the city used a smaller approach, calling it “Community Day.”
-It included a pet and hobby show and a short evening program with fireworks.
 Despite its success, there was no celebration in 1964 or 1965.
 Civic clubs apparently did not want to take over managing the celebration.
 There were, however, abbreviated queen pageants held.

 The festivities remained mostly the same for the next several decades, with several of the events being part of the festivities every year and others being added or eliminated.
 In 2003, events marking the city's 150th birthday were incorporated into the celebration, even though they were held earlier in the summer.